Experience-Monks/react-f1/README.md

   // transitions is an Array which defines how ReactF1 should
   // animate between states
   transitions={transitions}

+  // component is a string which determines the wrapper element
+  // It defaults to div but can be set to any dom element component="div"
 >
   // the following defines components which will be animated
   // data-f1 associates these components with properties which